2109 Cottle Drive

 Firings and glazes are included with the price of clay.

 Students are not allowed to adjust glazes or make new ones.
 Students may purchase commercially made glazes and underglazes from Amaco.
 These have been test-fired and are permitted.
-All changes or issues with the glazes must be addressed by Maggie Adams.
+All changes or issues with the glazes must be addressed by the Studio Manager.

 Students are given an apron to use during the class session.
 At the end of the session, the apron should be left on their shelf so we can wash them and distribute them to students in the next session.
 If you wish to keep your apron, they cost $15.